Characterizing Phishing Pages by JavaScript Capabilities: Threats To Validity

-\myparagraph{Incorrect Ground truth mapping} While we manually validate our construction of kit families, we do not verify if the kit acquired is the kit deployed on the page.
-This remains an unexplored problem in the literature; however, this is expected to happen in sporadic cases.
-A mismatch between the deployed and the hosted kits would happen in cases of rare deployment errors by the phishers or shared infrastructure.
-As phishing infrastructure is ephemeral, averaging a below 2-day lifetime\cite{oestPhishFarmScalableFramework2019}, cases of shared infrastructure can be expected to be rare; in most cases, this would be a result of two different entities compromising the same webhost to serve their phishing kits.
+\myparagraph{Incorrect Ground truth mapping} Prior work has used \kp{} with the intrinsic assumption that the kit collected is the deployed kit.
+We note that a mismatch between the deployed and hosted kits would occur in cases of rare deployment errors by phishers or shared infrastructure.
+Because phishing infrastructure is ephemeral, averaging a lifetime of less than 2 days~\cite{oest_phishfarm_2019}, cases of shared infrastructure are expected to be rare; in most cases, this would result from two different entities compromising the same web host to serve their phishing kits.

-\myparagraph{Unexplored Page states} While we visit and loiter on phishing pages, we do not explore and interact with the pages.
+\myparagraph{Unexplored Page states} While we visit and loiter on phishing pages, we do not explore or interact with them.
 Addressing this limitation would only improve our cluster evaluation metrics.
-Upon manual inspection, this is a source of the inaccuracy of clustering on the ground truth data, as some URLs are different paths on the same kit (including specific stages of the phishing page, or the root domain, which cloaks away).
-With recent work in LLM-powered crawlers, and ML-guided browser automation\cite{subramani_phishinpatterns_2022}, we leave this to future work to use to collect a more complete list of browser APIs executed by a phishing page, at all stages of the phishing page.
+Upon manual inspection, this is a source of the clustering inaccuracy in the ground truth data, as some URLs point to different paths on the same kit (including specific stages of the phishing page or the root domain, which cloaks).
+With recent work on LLM-powered crawlers and ML-guided browser automation~\cite{subramani_phishinpatterns_2022}, we leave this to future work to collect a more complete list of browser APIs executed by a phishing page across all its stages.

-\myparagraph{Multi-page memebr clusters} On the unlabeled dataset, our merge algorithm produces multi-member pages; these do not impact our findings for all techniques we categorize as rare, as they remain an upper estimate.
-For techniques we report as widespread (Fingerprinting and UI interactivity), we report distinct page numbers alongside the clusters to show that this assumption holds, as they appear in most of our pages clustered.
+\myparagraph{Third-party libraries} We use API sets rather than a sequence of APIs, executed, because we hypothesize that the kit developers' habits, along with the kits' required marketable traits, are encoded in the browser's API sets.
+This extends to the choice of libraries, their versions, and the functionality used.
+Libraries like jQuery and Lodash do not execute any APIs on their own when included.
+The APIs invoked in the trace result from kit-specific logic, using the libraries as an easy wrapper for features.
+Even hyper-specific libraries like AXIOS, a lightweight HTTP client for JavaScript, can differ in the APIs they use for network requests depending on the method calls and arguments provided.